Jeff Lebby: Ole Miss

 On December 11, 2019, Lebby was hired by Lane Kiffin at Ole Miss to serve in the same role as he did at UCF.
 In his first season with the Rebels, Lebby's offense ranked eighth in total offense.

 On January 6, 2021, Lebby signed a two-year extension with Ole Miss.

 Oklahoma

 On December 8, 2021, Oklahoma football finalized a deal for Lebby to be the Sooners' new offensive coordinator under newly hired head coach Brent Venables.
-Lebby’s contract with Oklahoma is for three years and $5.7 million dollars.
+Lebby’s contract with Oklahoma was for three years and $5.7 million.

+During his first season at Oklahoma, the Sooners were ranked 13th nationally in yards per game, improving to 4th in 2023.

+Mississippi State

+On November 26, 2023, Lebby was named the head coach at Mississippi State.
+In the 2024 season, he led the Bulldogs to a 2–10 record.

+Personal life

+Lebby is married to his wife, Staley, and they have two children.
+Lebby is the son-in-law of American football coach Art Briles and the brother-in-law of Kendal Briles.